-The management of cancer pain in Australia has been identified as an important area for improvement by both the National Institute of Clinical Studies (National Health and Medical Research Council) and the Cancer Institute New South Wales.
-[15][16]

-Timely access to best-practice, evidence-based assessment and care for patients in pain is one of six major goals identified by the Australian National Pain Strategy, ^[17] which was developed at the 2010 National Pain Summit. ^[18] The National Pain Summit's Cancer Pain and Palliative Care Working Group recommended that promotion of pain management guidelines and systems to ensure adequate assessment and management of cancer pain should be primary objectives.
+The management of cancer pain in Australia has been identified as an important area for improvement by both the National Institute of Clinical Studies (National Health and Medical Research Council) and the Cancer Institute New South Wales.^{[16][17]} Timely access to best-practice, evidence-based assessment and care for patients in pain is one of six major goals identified by the Australian National Pain Strategy, ^[18] which was developed by clinicians and consumers at the 2010 National Pain Summit.^[19] The National Pain Summit's Cancer Pain and Palliative Care Working Group recommended that promotion of pain management guidelines and systems to ensure adequate assessment and management of cancer pain should be primary objectives.
 As a starting point, the Cancer Pain and Palliative Care Working Group determined that existing international and overseas guidelines should be adapted for Australian clinical practice.

-1.1.4 Development of this guideline
+1.1.5 Development of this guideline